Vineta-K/tj-liquidatooor/README.md

 ) external
 ```
 This performs the following steps:
-- Borrows the required capital from the flashLoanLender to liquidate repayAmount of underlying borrow for the accountToLiquidate .
+- Borrows the required capital from the flashLoanLender to liquidate repayAmount of underlying borrow for the accountToLiquidate.
 - Swaps the flash loaned token to the underlying repay token (avoiding re-entrnacy when liquidating).
 - Liquidates the account be repaying repayAmount of the underlying debt, seizing collateralJToken.
 - Redeems the seized collateral jToken for its underlying.